rkj777/BrainVsBodyPredictor/README.md

 # BrainVsBodyPredictor
-Using linear regression to predict the body weight based on brain weight and vice versa.
+Using linear regression to predict an aniamls body weight based on brain weight and vice versa.